eclipsesrl/udesly-docs/website/versioned_docs/version-2.0.0/shopify-cart-page.md

 - 1 submit with the attribute:
   > item=update

+The Form Block must have this attribute:

+> shop=cart

-The Form block needs 2 Text elements with these attributes, respectively:
+It also needs 2 Text elements with these attributes, respectively:

 > item=cart-total
 >